phill-holland/context-aware-diff/README.md

 - Test for class definitions
 - OK Test for for loops
 - Test for if statements
-- Update cmdline parameters, input two filenames, output to std::out
+- OK Update cmdline parameters, input two filenames, output to std::out
 - Test for "functionally the same" Reorder functions, but with no changes
 - Concurrent/async differences
+- Update for streaming input
 - C# testing

 # Running